Attorneys Helping You Protect Your Assets

 A trust can enhance your family’s wealth while allowing for complete control of all assets.
 Family members often serve as trustees, either alone or with professional independent co-trustees.
 Call today for a telephone consultation to discuss whether a trust is right for you: 310-788-9089.

 Other Tools To Protect Your Assets

 Family limited partnerships, limited liability corporations and off-shore accounts can all be used to protect your wealth.
-We have extensive experience in business law, as well as estate law, and we can help ensure your business formation is a smooth and swift process.
+We have extensive experience in business law as well as estate law, and we can help ensure that your business formation is a smooth and swift process.